 Collected Essays on Learning and Teaching

 Collected Essays on Learning and Teaching (CELT) publishes peer-reviewed scholarly and practice-based articles associated with the annual conference of the Society for Teaching and Learning in Higher Education (STLHE).
-Now in its fifth volume, the intent is to challenge conference presenters to convert the essence of their peer-reviewed sessions into essay form for a wide readership interested in teaching improvement practices in higher education.
+The intent is to challenge conference presenters to convert the essence of their peer-reviewed sessions into essay form for a wide readership interested in teaching improvement practices in higher education.

-CELT is generously produced by Alan Wright and his team at the University of Windsor.
-View the website.
+CELT is generously hosted by Open Journal Systems at the University of Windsor.
+Click here to visit the CELT website.

 Call for Submissions—Volume 6

-Presenters at the 2012 STLHE Conference, hosted by a consortium of Montreal institutions of higher education (McGill University, Concordia University, Université de Montréal, and Champlain College Saint-Lambert), are invited to submit a maximum 2,000-word paper based on their conference sessions for publication in Collected Essays on Learning and Teaching (CELT).
+Presenters at the 2013 STLHE Conference, hosted by Cape Breton University and the Canadian Coast Guard College, are invited to submit a maximum 2,000-word paper based on their conference sessions for publication in Collected Essays on Learning and Teaching (CELT).
 We are seeking papers suitable for a general academic audience.

 Submissions will be peer-reviewed by faculty from across Canada.
 The editorial board may approach proposal writers to request changes as needed.
 Manuscripts may be in either English or French.
 For information on author’s guidelines and submission procedures, visit celt.uwindsor.ca.